chikamichi/metamorphosis/README.md

 We could have merely redefine `say` but instead, we called `super` with a new argument.
 It's just to illustrate how cool is this: `super`.
 No. More.
 Aliasing.

-This example is a bit verbose as there's only one redefinition, yet it should feel confortable and have you started.
+This example is a bit verbose as there's only one redefinition, unnecessarily nested structure, yet it should get you started.

+## Install

+    [sudo] gem install metamorphosis

+Don't forget to discard `sudo` if you use [RVM](http://rvm.beginrescueend.com "Ruby Version Manager").

+Then use it with:

+    require 'metamorphosis'

 ## Inheritance everywhere!